 Amazingly the simple strategy worked wonderfully and everyone sent in a cheque for twenty five pounds, more than sufficient to buy the kit, and thus The Philanderers Cricket Club was founded in 1986.

 Since then much fun has been had by a collection of might have beens, have beens who thought they'd retired before embarrassing themselves, ought to have beens but couldn't be bothered and some who didn't know if they had been or not.
 A slowly evolving eclectic bunch who shared a good sense of humour, the promise of eternal improvement (vague) and never growing old together (since disproved).

-Many tours have been undertaken to destinations such as Amsterdam, France, Gloucestershire, Kent, North Devon, North Norfolk, Suffolk & Yorkshire.
+Many tours have been undertaken to destinations such as Amsterdam, France (possibly!!), Gloucestershire, Kent, North Devon, North Norfolk, Suffolk & Yorkshire.
 These are always well attended and seemingly much enjoyed by all involved although the recollections of some are distinctly vague.
 Our fixture list takes in some lovely venues and currently comprises in excess of twenty matches each season.

-Having now survived to our 35th year the club is in positively rude health - a surge in playing membership numbers of late and which includes the acquisition of a very successful youth policy (the Academy!!).
+Having now survived to our 36th year the club is in positively rude health - a surge in playing membership numbers of late and which includes the acquisition of a very successful youth policy (the Academy!!).
 The aching limbs of several stout elders are being massaged by the addition of a group of younger talented lads who seem to share the same spirit as their elder brethren.
 Hopefully this means that the club now has, somewhat surprisingly, a future direction other than one merely down memory lane!
-Indeed the fixture list for 2020 for our successful Sunday XI is the strongest in living memory with games against some of England's oldest and best known wandering clubs.
+Indeed the fixture list for 2021 for our successful Sunday XI is by far the strongest in living memory with games against several of England's oldest and best known wandering clubs.
 So onwards and upwards it is!